-Kristin Hucek represents clients in all facets of commercial litigation.
-Prior to joining Keker, Van Nest & Peters, Ms. Hucek was a trial attorney for the special litigation section of the U.S. Department of Justice Civil Rights Division and an attorney advisor to the U.S. Department of Justice Office of the Pardon Attorney.
-In these roles she directed investigations into alleged constitutional rights violations at detention centers, and personally generated clemency recommendations for more than 100 of the 1,700 individuals whose applications were granted by President Obama.
+Prior to joining Keker, Van Nest & Peters, Kristin was a trial attorney for the special litigation section of the U.S. Department of Justice Civil Rights Division and an attorney advisor to the U.S. Department of Justice Office of the Pardon Attorney.
+She also gained valuable experience an associate at a Washington, D.C.-based law firm, focusing her practice on antitrust disputes.

 Federal Trade Commission v.
 Qualcomm